Categories

 • division of property and maintenance if separation occurs.

 If you have come to an agreement without legal advice, you should obtain advice before you sign anything.
-Mathews Family Law & Mediation Specialists can provide you with the advice needed to make an informed decision before you enter into a binding financial agreement.
+Specialist family law attorneys at Mathews Family Law & Mediation Specialists can provide you with the advice needed to make an informed decision before you enter into a binding financial agreement.
 We can also assist by drafting the agreement for you to ensure that it covers all the legal requirements that you may not have thought of.

 Mathews Family Law is a Melbourne law firm.
 Please contact us on +61 3 9804 7991 to speak with a family lawyer from our law firm today.
 You can also send your inquiry online now and we will contact you shortly.